-HDD is an alternative to open trench construction.
-It is often used to avoid disturbance to natural or manmade features such as wetlands, waterways, roads, driveways, and railroads.
+HDD is often used to avoid disturbance to environmentally sensitive areas such as wetlands and waterways.
 HDD construction through wooded areas requires fewer trees to be removed than for open trench construction.
 An entry and exit bore pit are typically excavated on either side of the feature to be avoided.
-Typically, additional ROW is needed to accommodate the entry and exit bore pits.
-A surface-launched drilling rig follows a shallow arc along a prescribed bore path below a feature.

-During this process, drilling mud, composed of clean water, bentonite clay, and synthetic polymers are pumped into the hole to lubricate the reaming tool, remove soil cuttings, and maintain the integrity of the hole.
-When the hole is the appropriate size the welded pipe is pulled through the hole.
+Typically, additional ROW is needed to accommodate these entry and exit bore pits.
+First, a drill machine is set up and a small diameter pilot hole is drilled under the obstacle.
+The pilot hole is then enlarged using reaming tools.
+During this process, drilling mud composed of clean water, bentonite clay, and synthetic polymers are pumped into the hole to lubricate the reaming tool, remove soil cuttings, and maintain the integrity of the hole.
+When the hole is the appropriate size, the welded pipe is pulled through the hole.
 Used drilling mud is taken to an approved upland area or disposed of in accordance with applicable permits and regulations.
+Exit and entrance bore pits are restored.